CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Vectors

-A vector value is encoded as a tightly packed array of numbers of the provided `componentType`.

-`VEC2` has two elements, `VEC3` has three elements, and `VEC4` has four elements.
+Vector components are tightly packed and encoded based on the `componentType`.

 #### Matrices

-A matrix value is encoded as a tightly packed array of numbers of the provided `componentType` in column-major order.

-`MAT2` has four elements, `MAT3` has nine elements, and `MAT4` has sixteen elements.
+Matrix components are tightly packed in column-major order and encoded based on the `componentType`.

 #### Booleans